 - Embed statistical outputs such as estimates, tables and figures into a document

-- See the code behind outputs with one click
+- See and edit the code behind output with one click

-- Update individual or collective outputs with one click
+- Update individual or collective output with one click

 Where can I get StatTag?